MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kustowpa.md

    `Share` &gt; `Query to Clipboard`) and generate query files (`.kpq`) to be processed by WPA.

-2. A WPA plugin that can "open" the generated query files (`.kpq`).
-Opening such a file automatically sends the query specified in the file to a Kusto cluster and loading the results as-if they came from a "standard" ETL file.
+1. A WPA plugin that can "open" the generated query files (`.kpq`).
+Opening such a file automatically sends the query specified in the file to a Kusto cluster and loading the results as if they came from a "standard" ETL file.

-Please see [https://aka.ms/kustowpa] for details and download information.
+See [https://aka.ms/kustowpa] for details and download information.